hawk7227/n8n_custom_ui_dashobard/SUPABASE_SETUP.md

 - Delete functionality for each landing page
 - Refresh button to reload data
 - Create new button that opens the landing page builder
+- **Header Code Editor**: Edit HTML/CSS/JavaScript code that gets inserted in the `<head>` section
 - Responsive card layout
 - Loading states and error handling

+## Header Code Feature

+The new `header_code` column allows you to:
+- Add custom HTML, CSS, and JavaScript to your landing pages
+- Insert meta tags, analytics scripts, custom fonts, and external resources
+- The code is automatically applied to all pages using the landing page template
+- Edit the code directly from the landing pages dashboard using the code button (🔧)

 ## Session-Based Landing Pages